The Complete Overview of Boku Betting Sites

 The Pros and Cons of Betting Sites that Accept Boku

 The idea of charging your phone account for purchases is nothing new, but the concept hasn’t taken off over here, unlike in other countries.
 After all, the company themselves point to a potential user base of over three billion; we should all be doing it!
-We like the idea of adding a payment onto an existing one; a direct-debit is used so, in theory, I can top up my online sports betting site and pay for it when the mobile phone bill is due.
-A deposit is instant; it is secure and linked to my bank account.
+We like the idea of adding a payment onto an existing one; a direct-debit is used so, in theory, you can top up the online sports betting site and pay for it when the mobile phone bill is due.
+A deposit is instant; it is secure and linked to the bank account.

 In some ways, it’s greatest strength is also one of its most significant weaknesses.
 The ability to ‘play today and pay tomorrow’ is worrying, especially in this age of social responsibility and we here would never encourage you to bet with funds that you don’t have.
 It’s, of course, easy to preach, but this method doesn’t sit comfortably with us.
 The mobile-based nature of this method could also appeal to younger users, who could be enticed to bet with funds they don’t have.
 Pingit offer a similar service, but the funds are from your current account rather than paid for at a later date.